CCheCastaldo/MSHMicroMet/README.md

 -   `MSHMicrometData` - data frame containing microscale temperature and relative humidity measurements from HOBO deployments on Mount St. Helens
--   `micrometViz` - R shiny app for visualizing HOBO deployment location, metadata, and time series of temperature and relative humidity
+-   `microMetViz` - R shiny app for visualizing HOBO deployment location, metadata, and time series of temperature and relative humidity